Kristjan9tk/pdsnd_github/README.md

 Kristjan's git project

 ### Description
-Describe what your project is about and what it does
+This project is my first milestone towards mastering programming, and combining it with Git.
+It will help me improve my use of Git.

 ### Files used
-Include the files used
+.gitignore, bikeshare.py, chicago.csv, new_york_city.csv, README.md, washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.